Daltonicc/Daltonicc/README.md

 ### Software Engineer, iOS
 **KarrotPay(당근페이)** — September 2024 to Present
-- Part of the Money Service Team, working on innovative solutions for payment services.
+- Part of the Money Service Team, working on innovative solutions for money services.